 Posted in 2020-2029, Film Review

 Bruce Wayne (Pattinson) is in his second year of fighting crime in Gotham City as the masked vigilante known as Batman.
 Gotham is a city that’s seemingly trapped in perpetual rainfall, combined with the murky cloud of the city’s extensive criminal underworld.
 It’s a grim combination that gives Gotham an ominous, foreboding atmosphere, where crime is running rampant and the police are overwhelmed.
 When a series of brutal murders start taking place in the city, Batman and the Gotham City Police Force begin to investigate.
 As they begin to piece together the sadistic clues left behind at these grisly crime scenes, they begin to uncover evidence that all of these crimes are linked to a masked serial killer known only as The Riddler.

-Donning The Bat’s cape and cowl is an extraordinary responsibility for the actor to take on.
+Donning the Bat’s cape and cowl is an extraordinary responsibility for the actor to take on.
 Many great actors have taken on this challenge, and every time, each one has brought something unique to the role.
 With Pattinson’s portrayal, he proves what an outstanding choice he was to take on the mantle.
 Batman is a character who has multiple aspects to his personality, the man he is behind the mask is a very different one to the one who dons the mask.
 Any actor tasked with this role must differentiate between these personalities, and Pattinson hits the mark perfectly.
 However, the casting of Batman is just one piece of the puzzle.
 One cannot have Batman without his trusted Police ally, Jim Gordon.
 Side by side with Batman as they solve this riddle, Wright brings his usual charisma to this role, and the pair of them make an effective crime-fighting duo.
 Plus, one cannot talk about Bruce Wayne’s allies without mentioning Alfred.
 It’s rare to see him outside of motion-capture performances, but in what screen time he has, Andy Serkis excels.

 Casting is such an important part of film-making and it’s high time these people were recognised for their work, especially when the choices, like in this film are flawless.
 Selina Kyle/Catwoman is always a nuanced and fascinating character to explore.
 Not quite a hero, but far from a villain, especially when compared to some of the citizens of Gotham.
 We see a very interesting element to her backstory that’s seldom been explored before, and the chemistry between Kravitz and Pattinson’s Batman is extremely palpable.
-Of all the iconic superheroes that have graced the big screen over the years, there’s arguably no superhero that has quite more the eclectic gallery of villains than Batman.
-Though we’ve seen certainly seen some villains more than others.
+Of all the iconic superheroes that have graced the big screen over the years, there’s arguably no superhero that has quite as an eclectic gallery of villains as Batman.
+Though we’ve certainly seen some villains more than others.
 Hence, it is extremely pleasing to see the film bring to the fore many villains that haven’t had as much exposure as others.

 Caking an actor in a considerable amount of makeup is not a guaranteed recipe for success, but in this instance, it works perfectly.
-Unrecognisable under said makeup as the dastardly Penguin, Colin Farell is clearly having a ball with this villainous role.
+Unrecognisable under said makeup as the dastardly Penguin, Colin Farrell is clearly having a ball with this villainous role.
 However, in Paul Dano’s portrayal of the Riddler, here’s an extraordinary, terrifying performance that is destined to join the ranks of iconic villains that we have seen in Batman films over the last several decades.
 From the moment the Riddler makes his first appearance, he immediately sends chills down the spine, delightfully taunting Batman and the Gotham Police with the crimes he’s carrying out.
 Plus, with all the clues that he leaves at the crime scenes, it makes for a fascinating game of Cat (or should that be Bat?) and Mouse as Batman faces a race against time to solve these clues and figure out what The Riddler is planning.

 After his extraordinary work with the two most recent Planet of the Apes films, self-confessed Batman fan Matt Reeves proves he was the perfect choice to helm this new take on this character.
 The script, written by Reeves and Peter Craig, remains gripping right throughout the 175-minute running time, whilst perfectly illustrating that Batman’s skills as a detective are second to none.
-Hence, the decision to pit him against the Riddler was proved to be an absolute masterstroke, as he’s a character someone who is well equipped to take on Batman in those psychological mind games.
+Hence, the decision to pit him against the Riddler was proved to be an absolute masterstroke, as he’s a character who is well equipped to take on Batman in those psychological mind games.
 Combined with Greg Fraser’s suitably brooding cinematography that captures Gotham’s ominous atmosphere, Reeves’s direction, especially with those action scenes that are drenched in a continuous downpour, is especially thrilling.
 For a film that’s just shy of three hours, questions are always going to be asked about that run time, and the editing by William Hoy and Tyler Nelson ensures that the film is perfectly paced.

 Through all the decades that we’ve seen Batman on screen, there’s been no shortage of memorable scores that have accompanied the Caped Crusader.
-Danny Elfman and Hans Zimmer have both given this character an instantly recognizable theme.
+Danny Elfman and Hans Zimmer have both given this character an instantly recognisable theme.
 With his atmospheric score, Michael Giacchino can add his name to the list of composers who have provided iconic music for this character.
 Through each new portrayal, the enduring appeal of Batman has been passed down through generations of audiences.
-With this fantastic new incarnation, the legend of The Dark Knight continues to shine brightly, like the Bat-signal illuminating the skies of Gotham City.
+With this fantastic new incarnation, the legend of The Dark Knight continues to shine brightly, like the Bat signal illuminating the skies of Gotham City.
 Bob Kane and Bill Finger would be immensely proud.

+Posted in 2020-2029, Film Review